-The fifth semester of RMU will challenge conventional thinking about records management.
-Sure, we’ll continue to elaborate on RM technology and expand the RM Manifesto, but we will try to advance the notion of RM from a debatable and holistic perspective.
-The theme for the spring 2017 semester is built on “permanent” global historic doctrines as governing records of “reasonable” community behavior.
-This will be juxtaposed with the governing instruments of “reasonable,” but debatable, records management practices.
-Don’t get the parallel?
-Don’t worry.
+The fifth semester of RMU challenged conventional thinking about records management.
+Yes, we continued to elaborate on RM technology and expand the RM Manifesto, but we also tried to advance the notion of RM from a debatable and holistic perspective.
+The theme for the spring 2017 semester was built on “permanent” global historic doctrines as governing records of “reasonable” community behavior.
+This was juxtaposed with the governing instruments of “reasonable,” but debatable, records management practices.
 Like all great doctrines throughout history their creation required a level of debate.
 Implementing and adhering to RM doctrines in organizations is always immersed in debate.

 Tue, Mar 7, 2017 2:00 PM — The Code of Hammurabi class (Babylonia 1754 BC)

-In this first class of the semester we will take a look at the foundation of all RM solutions–establishing and refining record categories and associated retention and disposition schedules.
-We will also discuss RM’s dependencies on other information management technologies (holes in the RM fabric).
-Our first debate will be category granularity.
+In this first class of the semester we took a look at the foundation of all RM solutions–establishing and refining record categories and associated retention and disposition schedules.
+We also discussed RM’s dependencies on other information management technologies (holes in the RM fabric).
+Our first debate was category granularity.
 The Faustian debate.

 Tue, Mar 21, 2017 2:00 PM — The Magna Carta Class (England 1215)

-During this second class we will explore various RM cost justification approaches.
-We will explore the interrelationship between RM and Document Management.
+During this second class we explored various RM cost justification approaches.
+We explored the interrelationship between RM and Document Management.
 The Rabbi Nachmanides-Friar Paul debate: Can one really measure the return on investment for RM?

 Tue, Apr 4, 2017 2:00 PM — The United States Constitution Class (Philadelphia 1787)

-During the third class we will review the methods for ingesting content and recordization.
-We will explore the synergy between RM and Knowledge Management.
+During the third class we reviewed the methods for ingesting content and recordization.
+We explored the synergy between RM and Knowledge Management.
 The US Federalist debate: Auto-categorization, is it a practical approach for categorizing records?

 Tue, Apr 18, 2017 2:00 PM — The 1833 Slavery Abolition Act Class (1833 United Kingdom)

-The fourth class will present the strategic role of workflow in RM success.
-We will explore the co-dependence between RM and eDiscovery.
+The fourth class presented the strategic role of workflow in RM success.
+We explored the co-dependence between RM and eDiscovery.
 Moses-Pharaoh debate: “Don’t worry, let’s just keep everything.”

 Tue, May 2, 2017 2:00 PM — The Communist Manifesto Class (London, England 1848)

-In this class we will review the impact of RM in the cloud.
-We will explore the interrelationship of RM and Task Management.
+In this class we reviewed the impact of RM in the cloud.
+We explored the interrelationship of RM and Task Management.
 The Kennedy-Khrushchev debate: Social media and ephemeral messages as records.

 Tue, May 16, 2017 2:00 PM — The United Nations Charter Class (San Francisco, US 1945)

-In this class we will review various RM end-of-life record reconciliation methods.
-We will explore the connection between RM and Case Management.
+In this class we will reviewed various RM end-of-life record reconciliation methods.
+We explored the connection between RM and Case Management.
 The Einstein-Bohr debate: RM as a reasonable and sustainable concept.